 The Changemaker Challenge invites students, faculty and staff to employ imagination, hard work and passion to generate ideas for addressing a current social challenge proposed to us by leaders from the San Diego/Tijuana region.

-The 2013-2014 Changemaker Challenge is “Food for Life” as the theme for the Changemaker Challenge.
+We are excited to begin our second year of “Food for Life” as the theme for the Changemaker Challenge.
 Everyone is invited to a year-long process of thinking about the role that food plays in our daily lives and to develop new ideas addressing issues around food production and consumption.
 It seems to be a moment of contradictions when some people confront food deserts while others experience over abundance, challenging us to learn, to dialogue and to develop proposals for our communities, locally and abroad, to have positive food experiences, to increase access to healthy food and to produce less food waste This year our community is invited to submit videos, graphic visual representations, or other info-graphic designs to showcase their idea.
 These video entries will compete for a $6,000 more in awards.
 People are invited to vote online for their favorite idea, and the number of votes each idea receives will determine its share of the pool.
 All awards will be given at our Earth Day Celebration on April 21 12:15-2pm at SLP Plaza Mayor.

 To submit your idea you must prepare a two minute video, graphic visual representation or an info-graphic design to showcase your idea including the following:

 1. What is the idea to address the challenge?